Home » Recipes » Dessert » Bars & Brownies » Butterscotch Bars with Chocolate and Disappearing Marshmallows

 Instructions

-- Preheat oven to 350° F. Spray the bottom and sides of a 9'' x 13'' pan with cooking spray and set aside.
+• Preheat oven to 350°F. Lightly spray the bottom and sides of a 9'' x 13'' pan (I like to use a light-colored metal pan) with non-stick spray and set aside.

-- In a medium bowl, whisk together the flour, brown sugar, baking powder, and salt.
+• In a medium bowl, whisk together flour, brown sugar, baking powder, and salt.

-- Spread into prepared pan and bake for 20 to 25 minutes, taking care to not over bake.
+• Spread mixture into prepared pan and bake for about 20 minutes or so, taking care to not over bake.
 (I think they're best when just slightly under-baked!)
-The edges should be browned nicely, and the center not quite set.
-The bars will firm upon cooling.
+The edges should be nicely browned, and the center not quite set.
+The bars will firm up as they cool.

 Notes